AdvUni/gafaspot/doc/vault_setup.md

         "key": "abcd1234..."
     }

 From now on, Vault is up and ready for interaction.
 To be used with Gafaspot, you need to enable and configure some Auth Methods and many Secrets Engines.
-Therefore, view the respective pages:
+Therefore, see the respective pages:

 * [LDAP Auth Method](auth_ldap.md)
 * [AppRole Auth Method](auth_approle.md)